Pellorneidae: Description

 Divided between being terrestrial and arboreal, Pellorneidae have strong legs.
-They usually have generalised bills, similar to those of a thrush or warbler, with the exception of the long-billed wren-babbler (Rimator malacoptilus) and both species of scimitar babbler from the Jabouilleia genus which have long, curved bills.
+They usually have generalised bills, similar to those of a thrush or warbler, with the exception of the long-billed wren-babbler (Napothera malacoptila) and both species of scimitar babbler from the Jabouilleia genus which have long, curved bills.
 Most jungle babblers have predominantly brown plumage with little sexual dimorphism, but brightly coloured species of this family also exist.
 Many jungle babblers have distinctive 'eyebrows' and 'caps' which may help to differentiate them from similarly-sized and coloured species.

 This group is not strongly migratory, and most species have short rounded wings, and weak flight.
 They live in lightly wooded, scrubland, or jungle environments, ranging from swamp to near-desert.
 They are primarily insectivorous, although many will also take berries, and the larger, omnivorous species will even eat small lizards and other vertebrates.